TidierOrg/TidierVest.jl/readme.md

 ### `html_tree`

-Returns the structure, so it's easier to navigate the html
+Returns the structure, so it's easier to navigate the html.
+Will have to add AbstractTrees.jl

 ## Usage